zx80/flask-simple-auth/README.md

 ![Badges](https://img.shields.io/badge/badges-8-informational)
 ![License](https://img.shields.io/pypi/l/flasksimpleauth?style=flat)

-With FlaskSimpleAuth, application and security are separated:
+With FlaskSimpleAuth, application and security concerns are separated:

 - the **application** focusses on *what* to do, and *declares* its security constraints.